gillandsiphon/gillandsiphon.github.io/content/posts/claude-artifacts.md

 !["scrabble5"](/img/scrabble5.png)

-At this point, I run into problems a several times asking Claude to add the tiles to the right side of the board, rotated and centered with respect to the board.
+At this point, I run into problems several times asking Claude to add the tiles to the right side of the board, rotated and centered with respect to the board.

 !["scrabble6"](/img/scrabble6-9.gif)